Latest 30-Day Estimate

 Bitcoin launched in 2009, while Litecoin was released in 2011.
-Ethereum was only launched in 2014, meaning it is 5 years younger than Bitcoin and 3 years younger than Litecoin.
-Ethereum's markets and trading is actually very liquid, but it appears price discovery is happening very quickly with Ethereum since it is just establishing its price.
+Ethereum was only launched in 2014(3), meaning it is 5 years younger than Bitcoin and 3 years younger than Litecoin.
+Ethereum's markets are very liquid, but it appears price discovery is happening very quickly with Ethereum since it is just establishing its price.

 What is the pricing source?

 The Ethereum Volatility Index is powered by Coin Market Cap for Ethereum prices, and by FRED® for other series pricing data.

 BuyBitcoinWorldWide writers are subject-matter experts and base their articles on firsthand information, like interviews with experts, white papers or original studies and experience.
 We also use trusted research and studies from other well-known sources.
 You can learn more about our editorial guidelines.